SEG-JPEG: Simple Visual Semantic Communications for Remote Operation of Automated Vehicles over Unreliable Wireless Networks: Methodology

 \subsection{Hardware Setup}

 Electric Assisted Vehicles (EAVs) are gaining popularity in major cities for last-mile delivery services, including in Oxford.
-The Green-Log project equipped an EAV with actuators, sensors and computing to enable its use as a remotely operable vehicle, replacing the need for an in-vehicle driver (Fig.~\ref{fig:RemoteDrivingSetup}).
+The Green-Log project \cite{GreenLogProject2023} equipped an EAV with actuators, sensors and computing to enable its use as a ROV, replacing the need for an in-vehicle driver (Fig.~\ref{fig:RemoteDrivingSetup}).

-The remote operation system runs on a mini-PC (ASUS ROG NUC with an Intel Core Ultra 9 and a 8GB Nvidia RTX 4070 Mobile GPU and 32GB of RAM).
+The remote operation system runs on a mini-PC (ASUS ROG NUC, 8 GB Nvidia RTX 4070 Mobile GPU, 32 GB RAM, Intel Core Ultra 9).
 Mobile communication is enabled by the RUT M51 mobile router, providing 4G/5G network access via (consumer grade) SIM card.
-Front facing imagery is collected by a Zed2i stereo camera, and three additional Arducam IMX 291 cameras are positioned to provide a complete view of the surrounding environment.
+Front facing imagery is collected by a Zed2i stereo camera, with three additional Arducam IMX 291 cameras, positioned to provide the RO with a complete view of the surrounding environment.

-The interface with the vehicle is achieved via a ROS2 node running on the mini-PC - which converts steering, braking and throttle commands from the remote operator to generate CANbus control commands to the vehicle.

-Communication between the vehicle and remote operator is achieved using UDP sockets via a mobile network connection using ZeroTier to handle routing over the Internet.
-The control commands, cameras and individual sensor and status messages are each directed to their own unique UDP port.
-Control commands and low data rate sensor responses use the JSON format, while higher data rate information from the cameras is sent as a bytestream.
+The interface with the vehicle is achieved via a ROS2 node running on the mini-PC - which converts steering, braking and throttle commands from the RO to CANbus commands to the vehicle.
+Communication between the vehicle and RO is achieved using UDP sockets via a mobile network using ZeroTier to handle routing over the Internet.
+Control commands, cameras and individual sensor and status messages are each directed to their own unique UDP port.
+Control commands and low data rate sensors use the JSON format, while higher data rate information from the cameras is sent as a bytestream.